 Tickets for Vatican city

 If you now think: ‘hm I really must go there once’ then I will finally give you tips for booking tickets, which surprisingly went very smoothly.
-I have done a lot of research into what are the best and cheapest tickets and I actually come to the conclusion that the tickets from the own Vatican City website are the cheapest.
+You can buy the cheapest tickets for the Vatican Museums and Sistine Chapel via Tiqets with Skip-the-line included!

 Website Vatican city

-You are entitled to the discount if you are 6 to 18 years old, or a student up to 25 years old.
+You are entitled to discount if you are 6 to 18 years old, or a student up to 25 years old.
+You can buy your reduced tickets via the Vatican City website.
 Please note, you must bring a student card!
 If you do not have this with you, you still have to pay the full amount.
 You pay the extra € 4.00 because you order online, see it as a sort of skip-the-line ticket.

 Are you planning to visit many other museums in Rome?
 Then there is also the option to purchase a tourist card.
 The Roma pass, for example, gives you access to a museum in 48 hours, free public transport and discounts at other museums for € 28.00.
 Perhaps useful if you have to pay the full price for the Vatican and also want to travel by public transport.
 Still, it was certainly not cheaper for us.